Frankjunyulin/Link-State-Routing-Protocol/README.md

 # Link-State-Routing-Protocol
-It is Link State Routing protocol wrote by java
+It is am inplemention of Link State Routing protocol in java.

 Lsr.java is the main program.